 How Lavelle Partners airline injury solicitors can assist you in bringing a claim

 - Lavelle Partners have successfully managed many cases of airline injury.

 - Our personal injury team, headed by partner, Avril Scally, who herself has over 15 years’ experience in personal injury claims, place client care at the centre of everything they do.

 - From the first moment you speak to one of our solicitors, we will listen to your case carefully and with empathy and will only recommend advancing your case if we believe you have a valid case.

 - We have both the legal expertise and understanding of the real-life challenges faced by individuals and their families following such events.

 - Our solicitors will manage the process entirely on your behalf; compiling the information necessary for your case, including medical notes, and managing the submission of your personal injury claim.

 By allowing us to handle your claim on your behalf, you can focus on what is most important, your recovery and care, or that of your family member or loved one.

-For further information on making a claim for an airline injury within or outside the EU, please contact Lavelle Solicitors in confidence on (01) 644 5800 or email Avril Scally at [email protected]
+For further information on making a claim for an airline injury within or outside the EU, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at [email protected]